Licensed Insolvency Trustees

 What is a Licensed Insolvency Trustee & How Can they Help?

 The website of the Superintendent of Bankruptcy describes Licensed Insolvency Trustees (LITs) as follows:

 A Licensed Insolvency Trustee is a person licensed by the Superintendent of Bankruptcy to administer proposals and bankruptcies and manage assets held in trust.
 The trustee can give a debtor information and advice about both the proposal and bankruptcy processes and make sure that both the debtor’s rights and the creditor’s rights are respected.

-Trustees are also the most highly trained and educated Debt Consultants in Canada.
-Almost all trustees have both an accounting designation and a university degree.
-In addition, all must complete and pass a rigorous three-year bankruptcy and law course and be investigated by the RCMP before being granted a trustee license.
-Ongoing professional development is mandatory.
+Trustees are also the most highly trained and educated Debt Experts in Canada.
+A significant number of Trustees in Canada have both an accounting designation and a university degree in addition to the Chartered Insolvency and Restructuring Professional Designation (CIRP).
+In addition, all trustees must complete and pass a rigorous three-year education program on bankruptcy and insolvency practice and law and may also be investigated by the RCMP before being granted a trustee license.
+Ongoing professional development is mandatory for all CIRP’s.

-In most cases, it will cost you less to use a Trustee than other debt consultants since Trustees have their fees regulated by the government.
+In most cases, it will cost you less to use a Licensed Insolvency/Bankruptcy Trustee than other debt consultants since Trustees have their fees regulated by the government.

 Your Trustee will explain your duties in detail, to ensure that you complete your bankruptcy as quickly as possible.

 When dealing with a Trustee you are protected as follows: